After a taste of life without baseball, Ryan Zimmerman is back and eager to show what he can do

 And by doing so — by having days not run by baseball — Zimmerman realized what he missed.
 It wasn’t the game, per se, but being in the clubhouse, conditioning and recovering, competing with his teammates and testing himself.
 Heather, his wife, missed seeing the other families at the park.
 His daughters missed their friends.

 “Once I decided not to play last year, I don’t think it was ever a hundred percent, but I don’t think it was under like 95 percent,” Zimmerman said of returning.
-“But once I was hanging out at home and watching the games, and kind of getting into life without baseball, that number shot up to pretty close to a hundred percent very quickly.”
+“But once I was hanging out at home and watching the games and kind of getting into life without baseball, that number shot up to pretty close to a hundred percent very quickly.”

 Analysis: Jon Lester’s reasonable contract leaves the Nationals room to address their remaining needs

 In the end, negotiations were pretty simple.
-Zimmerman wasn’t sure if the Nationals would offer a major league deal or ask him to prove it in spring training.
+Zimmerman wasn’t sure whether the Nationals would offer a major league deal or ask him to prove it in spring training.
 When he got a guaranteed $1 million, plus incentives, it sealed a reunion with the only team he has played for.
 Zimmerman joked Saturday that the Nationals had to fend off “five or six” other teams before landing him.
 The truth is that he never considered much besides playing for Washington or retiring.

 The virus that led to his 2020 opt-out is not gone.
 His risk calculation has just added MLB’s handling of the pandemic — at least across four months last season — and the promise of vaccines.
 That brought him back to the field.